 Should parental vaccination decision-making ever be overridden by the state?

-I was reading a paper for research another post that inspired this question
+I was reading a paper to research another post, and this paper sparked the idea for this post

 It's extremely rare that parental decision-making is ever questioned in our culture - be it in healthcare decisions or otherwise.
 That's for good reason.
 Parents want the absolute best for their children in all aspects of their life.
 They want to give their children every advantage they can so their children grow up happy, successful and productive.
 All of that is dependent on the child's health throughout their life.
 Therefore it won't surprise you that few things are more important to parents than the health and wellbeing of their children.So, as I've said before, respecting a parent`s decision(s) as a healthcare professional is respecting the wellbeing of the child or children.
 It also recognizes that, although the physician is the primary source of medical guidance, the parent is also a key stakeholder in making healthcare decisions for their child.
 For this reason, the American Academy of Pediatrics stated that if, after repeated discussion, parents continue to reject vaccination for their children, their decision should be respected.